 Finance has always been a lucrative industry to work in.
 From the time of the first banks and insurance companies, it always paid off to manage other people’s money.
-Offering an annual average wage of $100,000 and above, finance allowed millions to study a respected profession and to find an attractive job that depositing cash, transferring money, authorizing a loan, underwriting insurance, investing in securities, equity or commodities or just managing all of the above.
+Offering an annual average wage of $ 100,000, finance allowed millions to study a respected profession and find an attractive job, depositing cash, transferring money, authorizing a loan, underwriting insurance, investing in securities, equity or commodities or just managing all of the above.

 But with the age of big data and AI a significant portion of these jobs can become obsolete, or at least transformed.
 As predictive analytics, computing power and granular personalized data are converging robots can achieve more and more tasks, challenging their human counterparts.
 After all, finance is all about taking hundreds or thousands of factors into account and then predicting the chance a customer will pay a loan back or the return a stock will create in exchange for investment – and what can be a better task for a robot than that?

 That is why Opimas, a consulting firm, predicts that 230,000 jobs in the finance sector could disappear by 2025, and Oxford academics claim that 54% of total lost jobs will be in American finance industry.

 Market and company researchers and analysts can be found in most of the consulting branches in banks, or in firms such as Mackenzie, Gartner and Forrester.
 Their work is rather manual, going over detailed research papers, interviewing key executives, and writing dozens of pages per report.
 However, their service is considered to be expensive, ranging from tens of thousands of dollars for a simple task to an average of a few million for an annual subscription.